trans-travel/trans-travel/us/al.md

 The state has a law that prevents instruction on sexual orientation or gender identity (or really any mention) up to grade 5 in schools.

-Birmingham has been called out as "the hub of all queerness" in Alabama, and may be more welcoming than some other places.
+Birmingham has been called out as welcoming by a contributor ("hub of all queerness"), and may be more welcoming than some other places.
+Likewise, Mobile has also been noted for having Decadence, the first Mardi Gras parade, the Prancing Elites, has the Fruit Loop which includes on of the only lesbian bars in the country, and politicians and organizations who have supported gay people historically.
+That said, municipalities have limited power and cannot override state laws.

 Because of the rhetoric around trans people in the political and media space, trans people should use caution, particularly in bathrooms,